heebeomlee/heebeomlee.github.io/_posts/2025-12-10-Feedback-Linearization.md

 * **Internal Dynamics, Zero Dynamics**

-    * If zero dynamics are not stable, we need not perform input-output linearization because that will not be useful (states go unbounded)
+    * If zero dynamics are not stable, we need *not* perform input-output linearization because that will not be useful (states go unbounded)
         1. Zero dynamics : replace zhi with 0
         2. By confirming the stabilzation of zero dynamics (variable: eta), we can ensure closed loop stability of internal dynamic. (stabilization of zhi is already ensured using designed control input v)
-        3. We can vertify the stability of zero dynamics using layapunov theory, or by observation
+        3. We can vertify the stability of zero dynamics using *layapunov theory*, or by *observation*
     <br>
     <div style="text-align:center;">
         <img src="../images/2025-12-10-Feedback-Linearization/image 37.png" style="width:55%;" />